FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 	* ATAC-seq and DNase-seq should use the term [open_chromatin_region](http://purl.obolibrary.org/obo/SO_0001747)
 	* Methylation assays should use the term [DNA methylation](http://purl.obolibrary.org/obo/GO_0006306)
  * `sample storage` (*text*) This should document how the sample was stored, from one of these values:
   *  frozen, liquid nitrogen
   *  frozen, -70 freezer
   *  frozen, vapor phase
   *  RNAlater, frozen
   *  paraffin block
   *  cut slide
   *  fresh
+  * ambient temperature
  * `sample storage processing` (*text*) This should document how the sample was prepared for storage, from one of these values:
   * cryopreservation in liquid nitrogen (dead tissue)
   * cryopreservation in dry ice (dead tissue)
   * cryopreservation of live cells in liquid nitrogen
   * cryopreservation, other
   * formalin fixed, unbuffered
   * formalin fixed, buffered
   * formalin fixed and paraffin embedded
   * fresh
  * `sampling to preparation interval` (*number*) This should list how long between the sample being taken and used in the experiment.
 Units should be specified, and be either 'minutes','hours','days','weeks' or 'years'.
  * `experimental protocol` (*protocol*) a description of the experiment protocol
  * `extraction protocol` (*protocol*) the protocol used to isolate the extract material

 Recommended: